-5.09.090 Citation Content
+5.09.100 Citation Content

-- (a) A citation substantially conforming to the requirements of this section and approved by the Chief Operating Officer and the Metro Attorney shall be used for all violations enforceable under this chapter. - (b) Each citation shall contain the following information: - (1) Identification of Metro, as the public body in whose name the action is brought; - (2) Hearings officer file number; - (3) Name of the cited person; - (4) The Metro Code section violated; - (5) The date and time at which the violation is alleged to have occurred, or the date the violation was first observed by the authorized official issuing the citation or a complainant; - (6) A short and plain statement of the violation of which the person is charged; - (7) The place at which the violation is alleged to have occurred; - (8) The date on which the citation was issued; - (9) The name of the authorized official issuing the citation;
+For all violations enforceable under this chapter, Metro will use a citation substantially conforming to the requirements of this section.
+A citation must contain the following information:

+- (1) Identification of Metro as the public body in whose name the action is brought; - (2) Name of the cited person; - (3) The Metro Code section violated; - (4) The date and time at which the violation is alleged to have occurred, or the date that a complainant or the authorized official issuing the citation first observed the violation; - (5) A short and plain statement of the violation of which the person is charged;

-- (10) The amount of the civil fines and costs imposed for the violation; - (11) An explanation that paying the civil fine assessed in the citation does not relieve the cited person of the responsibility to remedy the violation, and that failure to remedy the violation may result in additional citations; - (12) The time by which the cited person must respond to the citation by either (a) requesting a hearing, (b) admitting responsibility and paying the civil fine and costs, or (c) paying the civil fine and costs and submitting a written explanation of why the cited person should not be found in violation of the Metro Code or of any mitigating circumstances related to the violation, and requesting that a hearings officer reduce and refund all or part of the civil fine and costs paid; - (13) The place where the cited person must direct his or her response; - (14) A notice statement informing the cited person that failure to respond to the citation could result in the entry of a default order against the cited person, including the imposition of a civil fine of up to \$500 per violation plus additional costs incurred to investigate the violation; to cleanup, manage, and dispose of solid waste that is the subject of the violation; and to collect all civil fines and costs.
-The notice shall further inform the cited person that the failure to pay civil fines and costs imposed by order of a hearings officer could result in entry of a judgment against the cited person for the unpaid civil fines and costs, the county clerk recording the person's name and the amount of the fines and costs in the county clerk lien record, and Metro seeking other legal or equitable relief as provided by law; - (15) A certification by the authorized official issuing the citation, under penalty of ORS 153.990, that the authorized official issuing the citation has reasonable grounds to believe, and does believe, that the cited person committed a violation enforceable under this chapter.
-A certificate conforming to this subsection shall be deemed equivalent to a sworn citation; and - (16) The method of service and certification that service has been made.
-If service is made by certified or registered mail, return receipt requested, it shall be so stated on the citation and the required certification of service may be made upon receipt of the "return receipt."
-Service by certified or registered mail shall be as specified in Section 5.09.070(a)(4). - (c) An error in transcribing information into a citation, when determined by the hearings officer to be non-prejudicial to the defense of the cited person, may be corrected at the time of hearing or prior to time of hearing with notice to the cited person.
-Except as provided in this subsection, a citation that does not conform to the requirements of this section shall be set aside by the hearings officer upon
+- (6) The place at which the violation is alleged to have occurred; - (7) The date on which the citation was issued; - (8) The name of the authorized official issuing the citation; - (9) The civil penalties and costs imposed for the violation; - (10) A statement informing the cited person that paying the civil penalty assessed in the citation does not relieve the cited person of the responsibility to remedy the violation, and that failure to remedy the violation may result in additional citations; - (11) The time by which the cited person must respond to the citation by either: (a) requesting a hearing, (b) admitting responsibility and paying the civil penalty and costs, or (c) submitting a written explanation of why Metro should not find the cited person in violation of the Metro Code or of any mitigating circumstances related to the violation; - (12) The place where the cited person must direct the person's response; - (13) A notice statement informing the cited person that failure to respond to the citation could result in the entry of a default order against the cited person, including the imposition of a civil penalty of up to \$500 per violation plus additional costs (investigate costs; costs to cleanup, manage, and dispose of solid waste that is at issue; and collection costs).
+The notice must further inform the cited person that the failure to pay civil penalties and costs imposed by order of a hearings officer could result in (i) entry of a judgment against the cited person for the unpaid civil penalties and costs, (ii) the county clerk recording the person's name and the amount of the penalties and costs in the county clerk lien record, and (iii) Metro seeking other legal or equitable relief as provided by law; and - (14) A certification by the authorized official issuing the citation, under penalty of perjury, that the authorized official issuing the citation has reasonable grounds to believe, and does believe, that the cited person committed a violation enforceable under this chapter.
+A certificate conforming to this subsection is deemed equivalent to a sworn citation.
+[Ord.
+23-1501.]